Workshops folk and traditional dance with Elena

 • A mix of several of these dances (*/**/***)

-A mixer is a collective dance in which dancers continually change partners, allowing everyone to meet everyone.
-The best known in the folk ball are the Circassian circle and the jig, but there are so many others!
+In these collective dances in circles, lines, double circles, quadrettes … dancers continually change partners, allowing everyone to meet everyone.
+The best known in the folk ball are the Circassian circle and the Chappelloise, but there are so many others!
 Often treated « sloppily » in the ball, working on one’s technique can considerably improve the comfort and therefore the pleasure in these dances.

 • Easy mixers & technique (*/**)

-• Going further in your mixers & more figures and technique (**/***)
+• Going further in your mixers & more figures, different dances and technique (**/***)

 Dances of the « bal musette » (Bals in Paris from the 1880s)